enochwhitaker3/enochwhitaker3.github.io/README.md

-# My name is Enoch Whitaker and I like too
+# My name is Enoch Whitaker and I like to:

 - Skateboard
 - Play Soccer